zelbeus/ricx_buffalo/README.md

 Player can leave anytime the Buffalo. and later mount back.
 If the player moves far away from Buffalo or the Buffalo dies, player must rent a new one to ride again.

-Compatible with RedEM:RP and VORP RedM frameworks.
+Compatible with RedEM:RP, QBR and VORP RedM frameworks.

 RicX RedM Scripts Discord: https://discord.gg/CcZ7QmHJWu